xaizek/fragile/README.md

 **fragile**, _v0.6_, _2015 – 2018_

-_This file last updated on 17 February, 2018_
+_This file last updated on 22 September, 2018_

 ### Brief Description ###